SoSeDiKs-Universe/Kiterino/PATCH-NOTES.md

   - Do not appear in /effect
 - Allow riders to control horses without a saddle
   - Requires a saddle on the client's side to actually control the entity.
 Handled by a plugin on SoSeDiK's Universe.
+- Add EntityLoadsProjectileEvent
+  - Does not trigger when aiming the block without a projectile.
+Can be worked around by listening to interact event and forcing item use in there.